-If your child is regularly seeking pornography out alone, you need to talk with your child about why he’s looking at pornography and whether he thinks it’s healthy.
+If your child is regularly seeking out pornography while alone, consider talking with your child about why they’re looking at pornography, whether they think it’s a good idea, and why.

-Young people are naturally curious about sex and relationships.
-They might view pornography for sexual arousal, out of curiosity, or to find out more about sex.
+Teenagers are naturally curious about sex and relationships.
+They might look at pornography for sexual arousal, out of curiosity or for information about sex.

 Teenagers might also watch pornography with their friends.
 This can be to build closer bonds with friends, to boost social status, or to encourage someone they like to have sex with them.